Lhatse County

-Lhatse County (also rendered as Liza County) is a county of Xigazê in the Tibet Autonomous Region.
+Lhatse County is a county of Shigatse in the Tibet Autonomous Region, China.
 It was established in 1959, with Lhatse Town as the county seat.
-In 1968, Quxia Town became the county seat.
+In 1968, Quxar Town became the county seat.

-Lhatse County, has a population of some 50,000 and is about 200 kilometers from Mount Everest (or Chomolungma).
+Lhatse County has a population of some 50,000 and is about 200 kilometers from Mount Everest (or Chomolungma).
 It is among the most impoverished counties in China.